People of the Outback

 Now that it was known, from Sturt's ventures, that there was indeed a large river in the north and a large river that joined the Murray in the south, the authorities needed to know if in fact these two rivers were the same and it needed to be charted.

-A common theme to Mitchell's endeavors was the conflicts he encountered with the indigenous population; something that was contrary to the experience of other explorers.
-This again became evident for Mitchell at Menindee with an altercation which resulted in the killing and wounding of several Aboriginal people.
-He is quoted as saying the Aboriginal people were " implacably hostile and shamelessly dishonest".
+A common theme to Mitchell's endeavours was the conflicts he encountered with the indigenous population; something that was contrary to the experience of other explorers.
+This again became evident for Mitchell at Menindee with an altercation which resulted in the killing and wounding of several Aborigines.
+He is quoted as saying the Aborigines were " implacably hostile and shamelessly dishonest".
 (Contrary to the accounts of other explorers).